 – Raise the profile of Women, Peace and Security issues across Westminster and Whitehall;

-– Share information and best practice;
+– Share information, lessons learned and best practice;

 – Strengthen the UK Government’s implementation of and approach to Women, Peace and Security;

 – Build the understanding of parliamentarians and civil society to support their effective advocacy, advice and scrutiny of implementing UK Government departments.

 The APPG-WPS hosts the UK Government’s annual Report to Parliament on Women, Peace and Security, a crucial tool for holding the government to account on its Women, Peace and Security commitments.
 The annual Report to Parliament is an opportunity for parliamentarians and civil society to monitor, assess and question the UK Government’s work on Women, Peace and Security.